Nesskittycat/MMProject/README.txt

 Nessa Cheevasuchin
 California State University of Long Beach

-Note: Ted Kim did not contribute any code to the project.

 1. Database Design - 1 Hour
 Discuss and think about with columns we need and how to create the statements.
 2. Presentation Design and Screenshots - 2Hour